dat-ecosystem/dat/beta-cli-api.md

 ## dataset commands

 These are meant to affect a specific dataset inside a repository.
-Each dataset is a folder inside the repository.

-You can either run these commands from inside the dataset folder, or by explicitly specifying it with the dataset option:

-- `dataset`/`d` - specify the dataset to use. defauts to the dataset in the folder you are in.
+- `dataset`/`d` - specify the dataset to use.

 ### dat import